boolean-uk/ood-bank-challenge/README.md

 10/01/2012 || 1000.00 ||        || 1000.00
 ```

+### Special Considerations

-Please note that banks do not store a "balance" for every single user in their system, an account balance is always calculated in real time using every transaction that has happened in the account.
+Banks usually do not store a "balance" for every single user in their system, an account balance is usually calculated in real time using every transaction that has happened in the account.

+Transaction amounts are never stored as floats, they are not precise enough to accurately reflect monetary values when performing math on many transactions.
+Take some time to consider other potential options.

+The statement print-out above should be considered a type of user interface, albeit a very simplistic one.
+Your system should probably output JSON so that various types of user interfaces can consume the data and present it in the appropriate way.

 #### Extensions
 - Ability to generate ordered bank statements between 2 dates